-2. Validate the backup created before you started the update process that you are now backdating from.
+2. Validate the backup you created prior to the update process from which you are now backdating.
 You need the valid backup to restore the NMCONFIG file.

 Use the VSTORE command to make sure that the full backup is readable.